Skip to main content

 1. Clone the Repository

-The auth server lives in the socialsyncs-agent repository:
+The auth server lives in the socialsyncs-cli repository:

 2. Create an OAuth App in SocialSyncs